 7. Pin regularly

 Be consistent on Pinterest posts.
 Contribute regularly to your boards and schedule contents if needed.
 Posting in peak times lets you improve the statistics and traffic.
-Know How to Schedule Pins to get maximum benefits from your Pinterest shares.
+Learn How to Schedule Pinterest Pins to get maximum benefits from your Pinterest shares.

 8. Group boards

 Group boards are boards that share links across the topics with multiple contributors.
-There are many group boards which have thousands of followers.
+There are many group boards that have thousands of followers.

 9. Join communities